Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 ***Cytosis***

 Justice and the rule of law on Gao were a subject of fascinated study for Cytosis.
 The Clans were practically a law unto themselves, and there was no higher court in Gaoian culture than the esteem and opinion of Females.
-Even the Clanless---who in many ways would have been the largest Clan if only they had ever bothered to organize themselves as such---had considerable latitude in regards to some behaviours that other species would have considered gravely criminal.
+Even the Clanless - who in many ways would have been the largest Clan if only they had ever bothered to organize themselves as such - had considerable latitude in regards to some behaviours that other species would have considered gravely criminal.

 A fight to the death between males, for instance, could be perfectly legal in the right circumstances.
 And Gaoians had such a strong cultural drive to share their possessions with their Clan or Workhouse that theft was a rare and treacherous subject.
 More often than not, the only things a Gaoian had which they viewed as being *theirs* were keepsakes, mementoes, souvenirs, trophies and other items of little conventional value but great personal importance.
 When *those* were stolen, usually it turned out that the thief felt an equally great sense of personal attachment to the object in question.